International Epilepsy Day

-The 3rd annual European Epilepsy Day takes place on Monday, February 11th 2013, three days before the feast day of St Valentine, the Patron Saint of Epilepsy.
+The first ever International Epilepsy Day takes place on Monday, February 9th 2015, five days before the feast day of St Valentine, the Patron Saint of Epilepsy.

-The Day is an initiative of Epilepsy Advocacy Europe, a joint task force of the International Bureau for Epilepsy, an umbrella group of lay epilepsy associations (including Epilepsy Ireland) and the International League Against Epilepsy, an international organisation representing healthcare professionals.
+The Day is a joint initiative created by the International Bureau for Epilepsy (an umbrella group of lay epilepsy associations including Epilepsy Ireland) and the International League Against Epilepsy (the international organisation representing healthcare professionals).

-Find out more about what you can do to support European Epilepsy Day here.
+Find out more about what you can do to support International Epilepsy Day

-Find out more about St Valentine and epilepsy here.
+Find out more about St Valentine and epilepsy.